Your surveys run every 6-12 months ·

 $2M to $5M

-The average first-time score for a mid-market SaaS or Fintech company is 67.
+The average first-time score for a mid-market SaaS or Fintech company is 33.
 That is Critical.
 Annual cost: approximately $8.3M.
-Most of it invisible on the day the score is taken, hidden behind a 7.4 survey score, a completed training programme, and an AI dashboard showing green.
+Most of it invisible on the day the score is taken, hidden behind a 7.4 survey score, a completed training program, and an AI dashboard showing green.

 Find out what three parallel systems are costing you, and what none of them can see.